louisnderitu/front-end/Readme.md

 # My Blog

-Elly has taught me how to push.
+Today task's was to learn how to push using Linux on windows using the program called GitBash.
+Enabled to learn simple syntax to push.